balint-rueb/DIA-WiSe2025-Exercise-Berlin-Public-Transport-Data-Analysis/README.md

 Run alembic upgrade head in terminal

 # For evaluation
+ENSURE TIMETABLES AND TIMETABLE_CHANGES FOLDERS ARE LOCATED IN THE ROOT FOLDER OF THIS PROJECT.
+OTHERWISE IT WONT WORK!
 1. Pull code from here.
 The project contains the train data, meaning it is completely self contained.
 2. Start the containers with the following command: docker compose -f .devcontainer/docker-compose.prod.yml up -d --build && docker attach dia_eval